 - The "click" method to simulate a mouse down action on any element

 - The "submit" method will submit a form

-The "submit" method does not simulate how a user would submit the form, so it is recommended to click the submit button instead.
+The "submit" method does not accurately simulate how a user would submit the form, so it is recommended to click the Submit button instead.

-You do not have a test without an assertion.
-Each test should have something specific it is checking for and have an explicit line of code to ensure that this functionality is working as intended.
-What makes a test successful and how to evaluate success requires domain knowledge and can be more art than science.
-Here's an example of an assertion with JUnit 5:
+You can not have a test without an assertion.
+Each test should have something specific it is validating and have at least one explicit line of code to ensure that this functionality is working as intended.
+What makes a test successful and how to evaluate success requires docs-1.1 knowledge and can be more art than science.

-Keeping track of the success and failure of your tests is essential.
-Testers record their results in many different ways and with various amounts of information.
+Keeping track of the success and failure of your tests is essential for identifying problems.
+Testers record their results in various ways and with various amounts of information.
 Sauce Labs is a good resource for recording failures because with the videos and screenshots and logs it is much easier to determine the reason for the failures.

 It is important to remember to close the browser when you are done with it by calling the quit method on the Remote WebDriver instance.

 - ends the Sauce session allowing timely processing of results and storage of artifacts.

 The following examples invokes the quit method on the driver variable:

 A great way to minimize complexity and reduce boilerplate code for writing Selenium tests with Sauce Labs is to use the Sauce Bindings.